whayay/yahud/ReadMe.md

 Your first stop for customizing this HUD will be the clientscheme.
 You can find it in \custom\hudname\resource\.
-".res" files can be opened with text editors such as Notepad++.
+".res" files can be opened with text editors such as Notepad++ or Sublime.

 You can change colors and enable/disable certain HUD elements there.
 Instructions are in the clientscheme itself.